JoaoVictorSilva12/HunterWEB/README.md

 # About the project

 - [English] This app  has a pourpose of showing in practice the knowledge I obtained in HTML, Javascript, CSS, React and Node.JS.
 The front-end communicates with the back-end through Axios.
 The back-end is made with Express and is live on the Heroku platform.
 The front end, made in React.JS, talks a little about the technologies used in the project.
+The website shows the technnologies utilized to built it up and their respective basic concepts.

 # Sobre o projeto

 - [Português] Esse app tem a finalidade de mostrar na prática os conhecimentos que obtive em HTML, Javascript, CSS, React e Node.JS.
 O front-end se comunica com o back-end através do Axios.
 O back-end é feito com o Express e está no ar pela plataforma Heroku.
 O front-end, feito em React.JS, fala um pouco sobre as tecnologias utilizadas no projeto.
+O site mostra as tecnologias utilizadas em seu desenvolvimento e seus respectivos conceitos básicos.

 # Run the app